I arrived in Cuba, my last resupply stop on the CDT.

-Reaching a dirt road, the trail exited the San Pedro Parks Wilderness, and I followed the road a small campground, rejoining a trail that wound around a hill, highly eroded on its western side, that gave me my first view into the desert south of Cuba.
+Reaching a dirt road, the trail exited the San Pedro Parks Wilderness, and I followed the road around a small campground.
+Rejoining a trail that wound around a hill, highly eroded on its western side, I got my first view into the desert south of Cuba.
 Somewhere, though, I missed a turn, and wound up on an ATV trail that led me to another dirt road.
 Rather than retracing my steps, I just followed the road for several miles, my maps showing where it reconnected to the CDT further down the mountain.
 I lucked out a bit with the unexpected dirt roadwalk: it was about a quarter mile shorter than the official trail, though most of the road was dull walking on, as usual.

 Distracted by the odd call, I took a wrong turn at an intersection, following a a sign with an arrow pointing uphill.
-When the road didn’t resume going downhill quickly, I checked my map and realized I was on the wrong road, but that little detour cost me the little distance savings the roadwalk had over the CDT.
+When the road didn’t resume going downhill quickly, I checked my map and realized I was on the wrong roads.
+I corrected the mistake quickly enough, but that little detour cost me the little distance savings the roadwalk had over the CDT.

 The road switchbacked down the mountain, at times quite steeply, in a way that reminded me of the road dropping out of the mountains the day before reaching Steamboat Springs in Colorado.